 Economics Seminar Speaker Diversity

 Jennifer Doleac (Texas A&M) and Elizabeth Pancotti along with a team of undergraduate assistants have collected years of historical data on invited speakers for economics department seminars at universities across the US.
-Invited seminars serve an important role in academic economists’ career trajectories, so they wanted to better understand who is giving these seminars in aggregate, within specific departments, and within specific seminar series (e.g. labor economics or health economics).
-Kelsey Skvoretz built an R Shiny app for visualizing trends of women speakers and under-represented minorities, and I provided additional technical consulting and some minor design changes.
-More data is being added regularly, so keep checking in on this important project!
+Invited seminars serve an important role in academic economists’ career trajectories, so they wanted to better understand the racial and gender composition of seminar speakers in aggregate, within specific departments, and within specific seminar series (e.g. labor economics or health economics).
+Myself and Kelsey Skvoretz built an R Shiny Dashboard for visualizing trends of women speakers and under-represented minorities.
+You can even compare universities and specific lecture series over time!
+More data is being added regularly, so keep checking in on this important project.

 CHF Risk Prediction Tool (Demo)